 Handover in an ongoing AMR-TFO connection needs more attention.
-It can be handled more efficiently, if the BSC takes the configurations (the active local one in the serving, old BTS, the future local one in the new BTS and the distant one in the distant BTS) into account and informs the serving BTS a before performing the handover ("Pre-Handover Notification", see clause C.4.6).
+It can be handled more efficiently, if the BSC takes the configurations (the active local one in the serving, old BTS, the future local one in the new BTS and the distant one in the distant BTS) into account and informs the serving BTS a before performing the handover ("Pre-Handover Notification").
 The sending of the Pre-Handover Notification should take into account the round-trip delay if it has been reported by the BTS (see clause C.4.5).